vmmc2/Vulcan/README.md

 * Then you can use it as you please.

 ### Web usage
-* Currently working on it.
-Probably going to use GitHub Pages to deploy the application.
+* You can use Vulcan online by the following link: https://vmmc2.github.io/vulcan

 ## Screenshots
 ### Home Page